Paracosmus/Quillscript-Docs/coding-and-design/objects/interpreter.md

 The Interpreter object serves as a crucial component responsible for executing and interpreting the Script Asset.
 It acts as a bridge between the parsed script data and Unreal Engine's system.

-This <a href="https://docs.unrealengine.com/latest/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/Actors/" target="_blank">Actor</a> object is spawned in world when the **Play Script** function is executed, and it receives the Script Asset as input, analyzes the content one statement at a time, and executes the corresponding actions in real-time.
+This [Actor](https://docs.unrealengine.com/latest/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/Actors/) object is spawned in world when the **Play Script** function is executed, and it receives the Script Asset as input, analyzes the content one statement at a time, and executes the corresponding actions in real-time.
 It handles tasks such as playing statements, evaluating expressions, resolving variable references, and executing commands and story flow management.

 ---